 These contributions would have increased the portfolio, and we would not be sure if it truly outperformed the benchmark or not.

 The investor can also use the CAGR to analyze which individual stocks have outperformed or underperformed the benchmark.
-This allows the investor to make appropriate trading decisions that fit their risk profile.
+This allows the investor to make appropriate trading decisions that fit their risk level.